chanzuckerberg/blessclient/README.md

 - It transparently requests an ssh certificate if needed
 - It transparently does a ProxyJump through a bastion host (assuming 10.0.* is an ipblock for machines behind the bastion)

-## Telemetry
-There currently is some basic trace instrumentation using [honeycomb](https://www.honeycomb.io/).
-We use this internally to track usage, gather performance statistics, and error reporting.
-Telemetry is disabled without a honeycomb write key - which you must provide through the [config](pkg/config/config.go).

 ## Common Errors

 ### Unsafe RSA public key